Wien Tickets

 • Crowds: July and August are peak months, especially for Hallstatt and Salzburg, where tours often sell out.
 Expect larger groups and busier attractions.
 Spring and autumn offer fewer crowds and smoother experiences, while winter sees smaller groups but requires warmer clothing and planning for shorter daylight hours.

-Plan your day trips from Vienna
+Plan your day trip from Vienna

 Passenger enjoying scenic view from AC coach, Hallstatt.